 When a driver’s carelessness or recklessness causes someone else to suffer injuries and endure medical expenses, that driver’s insurance company should pay for their damages.
 Alternatively, our legal team sometimes sues at-fault drivers and takes these cases to trial.
 Regardless of the specific driver error that led to your injuries, there are certain forms of compensation you can seek from the liable party, including:

 - Pain and suffering, both physical and emotional

 - Loss of quality of life

-If you lost a loved one due to a negligent driver who was texting before the accident occurred, you can file a wrongful death lawsuit.
-A financial reward may include:
+If you lost a loved one due to a negligent driver who was texting before the accident occurred, our personal injury lawyers can file a wrongful death lawsuit.
+An insurance company payout or financial award may include:

 - Funeral and burial expenses